 More organisations are adopting a DR strategy as part of their corporate governance and compliance regulations.
 A DR strategy can be a cluster of servers, remote data replication to a DR site or having backup tapes to restore.
-An Active Data Archive can significantly help in a DR environment by reducing the amount of information that is being backed up or replicated to a DR site.
-This will greatly assist DR restores as the only data on a file server that needs to be restored are the archive pointers which are between 1k and 4k in size.
+An Active Tiered Storage Data Archive can significantly help in a DR environment by reducing the amount of information that is being backed up or replicated to a DR site.
+This will greatly assist DR restores as the only data on a file server needs to be restored.

 In addition to the above, aged data can be automatically replicated to your DR site(s).

 All data needs to be managed, how companies control and police the information lifecycle of their data is a continually growing problem.
 Many data compliance and corporate governance regulations require information to be stored and kept for a minimum number of years and thereafter deleted.